vksoniya/SummaryFeatureFlaskServer/README.md

 The following steps require to be followed for testing the feature server

 1. Terminal 1: Ensure that summarizer_model.py is running
-2. Terminal 2: Ensure that the flask server summary_server.py is running at 'http://127.0.0.1:7030/' is running
+2. Terminal 2: Ensure that the flask server summary_server.py is running at 'http://127.0.0.1:7030/'

 Seperate Terminals are recommended so that the respective logs can be viewed.